A single dose of PCP will cost around $5-$15, making it one of the more affordable illicit street drugs.

 What Factors Can Affect The Price Of PCP?

-The price of PCP stays generally stable but will vary a bit and mostly by location.
+The price of PCP stays generally stable but will vary a bit and mostly by location and by the method of abuse

 While it was originally created for medicinal use, it was found ineffective and is no longer legal anywhere, thus making it more accessible in certain places than others.